Almarranz/GNS/README.md

 8. makecubes.pro (little change).
 ___
 ### 8.1 avrg_frames.pro
 Last frme of cubes which had bad frames (erased) is not the average anymore.
-This scripts makes the average of last frames.
+This scripts makes the average of first frames and put it in the last slice of the cube.
+It ONLY does this on cubes with bad frames, and left the rest untouched.
-Should I make average for only those cubes from  which I erased some frames and left the original ones untouched??
 ___
 9. dejitter.pro (some changes)
 in dejitter.pro. the x_off y_off WASN'T applied to the masks.
 I changed it.